‘It has taken us years to get here’

 Adversity makes gender inequality starker.
 FIFA may have lifted the ban on AIFF in a sudden but welcome move over the weekend, but the young girls battling prejudice and poverty to play the sport of their dreams, know that this is only one hurdle crossed

-Gulafshan Ansari, football coach at Don Bosco and founder of Dreaming In A Slum non-profit, could only afford one hour of weekly football.
+Gulafsha Ansari, football coach at Don Bosco International school and founder of Dreaming In Slums foundation non-profit, could only afford one hour of weekly football.
 She now runs coaching camps for underprivileged girls in Dharavi and Santa Cruz.
 Any hurdle to accessing international tournaments, like the ban, she says, makes it tougher for her to convince parents to let their girls play.
 Pic/Ashish Raje

 She is a striker.
 And true to her playing position on the field, Sumaiyya Shaikh, 16, has struck out the hurdles that stood between her and football.
 This includes coaxing her father, the imam of a mosque in Ahmednagar, to allow her to be a sportswoman.
 The challenge that faces her today, however, is one that she cannot seem to surmount.
 It involves the government and a top international football body.